Key demolition project gets £12m Liscard regeneration underway

 To minimise disruption to local residents and maintain the highest safety standards, Freeley is using low-noise, low-vibration machinery and implementing dust suppression measures.
 Sections of the building close to occupied properties are being dismantled floor-by-floor under sheeted scaffolding for additional protection.

-The remainder of the structure will be mechanically demolished using high-reach excavators, while 20-tonne excavators will process and load the demolition arisings.
+The remainder of the structure of the disused Liscard Municipal Building and Community Centre off Seaview Road will be mechanically demolished using high-reach excavators, while 20-tonne excavators will process and load the demolition arisings.

 The project is also providing local employment opportunities, with one resident being hired on site as a full-time labourer / site operative after being out of employment since 2015.
 The position was filled in partnership with local charity Involve Northwest, which runs the ReachOut project.
 Commissioned by Wirral Council’s Economic Growth Service, ReachOut has been helping out of work Wirral residents find a job for almost 20 years.